OGGM/oggm/docs/flowlines.rst

         Example of a glacier flowline.
 Background image from http://www.swisseduc.ch/glaciers/alps/hintereisferner/index-de.html

-Since version 1.4, OGGM has two main ways to convert real 2D glacier outlines into a 1.5 flowline glacier:
+**Since version 1.4, OGGM has two different ways** to convert a 2D glacier into a 1.5 flowline glacier:

-- via **geometrical centerlines**, which are computed from the glacier geometry and routing algorithms.
+1. via **geometrical centerlines**, which are computed from the glacier geometry and routing algorithms.
 This was the only option in OGGM before v1.4.
-- via binned **elevation bands flowlines**, which are computed by the binning and averaging of 2D slopes into a "bulk" flowline glacier.
-This is the method first developped and applied by [Huss_Hock_2015]_
+2. via binned **elevation bands flowlines**, which are computed by the binning and averaging of 2D slopes into a "bulk" flowline glacier.
+This is the method first developped and applied by [Huss_Farinotti_2012]_

 Both methods have strengths and weaknesses, which we discuss in more depth below.
 First, let's have a look at how they work.